 Don’t we all love rhinestone shirts?
 They come in many different colors, sizes and shapes and can be used to decorate T-shirts, hoodies, belts, jeans etc.

-Do you want to make your custom rhinestone T-shirts?
+Do you want to make your own DIY rhinestone shirt?

-This post will tell you exactly how to make a rhinestone shirt.
-So make sure to read to the end if you are a hobbyist looking to make a bling shirt for yourself or an entrepreneur starting a small rhinestone shirt business.
+This post will tell you exactly how to decorate shirts with rhinestones.
+So make sure to read to the end if you are a looking to make a bling shirt by hand for yourself or as a gift for someone else.

 What Type of Rhinestone should I use?